The difference between B2B & B2C churn rates

 As a leader of an online subscription business, you are probably already familiar with the concept of "customer churn" and its considerable impact on your company's profitability.

-At ChurnKey, we recognize the importance of keeping your churn rate at bay.
+At Churnkey, we recognize the importance of keeping your churn rate as low as possible.
 It determines how big your business can grow at the end of the day - regardless of whether you run a B2B or B2C company.

-In this article, we will cover key definitions and industry benchmarks, as well as the difference between B2B, B2C, and prosumer churn rates.
+Fortunately, there are effective ways to understand, analyze, and combat your business’s customer churn rate.
+And that’s what we’ll cover in this article.
+We will also cover key definitions and industry benchmarks, as well as the difference between B2B, B2C, and prosumer churn rates.

 The term "churn" refers to the rate at which a subscription business loses its subscribers when the subscription expires or when it is canceled.